55Honey/Acore_eventScripts/README.md

+### License: GNU AFFERO GENERAL PUBLIC LICENSE Version 3, 19 November 2007
+Permissions of this strongest copyleft license are conditioned on making available complete source code of licensed works and modifications, which include larger works using a licensed work, under the same license.
+Copyright and license notices must be preserved.
+Contributors provide an express grant of patent rights.
+When a modified version is used to provide a service over a network, the complete source code of the modified version must be made available.
+The license applies to each and every `.lua` file and `.sql` file in the repository as well as this readme, unless explicitely stated otherwise in the header of the file.

+This is not legal advice.

 ## EventScripts
 Lua scripts for Azerothcore with ElunaLUA to
 - spawn (custom) NPCs and grant them scripted combat abilities (customWorldboss.lua)